shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Galactic Center

-At the heart of the Milky Way lies the brightest region of our galaxy, the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center).
-From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right.
+At the heart of the Milky Way lies the brightest region of our galaxy, the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center), the jewel in the crown.
+From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right, shining and dazzling.

 Actually, by no means is that a hard-to-find shape in geometry.
 Recall multivariate normal distribution?